-David Bizic was born in Belgrade, Serbia and immigrated to Israel in 2000.
+David Bizic was born in Belgrade, Serbia.

 He studied singing with Bibiana Goldenthal at the the Rubin Music Academy in Jerusalem and received scholarships from the International Vocal Arts Institute (IVAI) and the America Israel Cultural Foundation (AICF).
 He has participated in numerous master classes and concerts in France, Israel, New York and Japan working with Jose van Dam, Teresa Berganza and Gabriel Bacquier among others.

 In The Israeli Opera he sang the role of Jake Wallace (La Fanciulla del West / Puccini), the King (Aida / Verdi) and the High Priest (Nabucco / Verdi).
 With IVAI he sang The Father (Hansel and Gretel / Humperdinck), Masetto (Don Giovanni / Mozart), Sancho (Don Quichotte / Massenet), Hali (L'Italianna in Algeri / Rossini) and Belcore (L'elisir d'amore / Donizetti).

 In 2003, David Bizic became a member of the Opera Studio of Paris National Opera and took part in many productions of the Opera Bastille and the Opera Garnier: Anführer der Prevote (Cardillac / Hindemith), Steuermann (Tristan und Isolde / Wagner), Metivier (War and Peace / Prokofiev), Berger (Pelleas et Melisande / Debussy), Vecchio Zingaro (Trovatore / Verdi), Frere Ruffin (St. Francois d'Assise / Messiaen), Chekunov (From the House of the Dead / Janacek), which he repeated in Teatro Real in Madrid.